knightcrawler-stremio/knightcrawler/README.md

 1. Domain or subdomain that points toward your IP.
 You can use [DuckDNS](duckdns.org) for a free subdomain.
 [Installation instructions](http://www.duckdns.org/install.jsp) are provided to keep your IP updated.
 2. Ports 80 and 443 opened on your router/gateway and forwarded to your Knightcrawler server.
 Refer to [PortForward.com](https://portforward.com/).
 Please note that this action may pose security vulnerabilities and potential damage for which Knightcrawler and its contributors cannot be held responsible.

-Navigate to `knightcrawler/development/docker` and edit the `Caddyfile` to replace `your-domain.com` with your domain name.
-Modify the `docker-compose.yaml` file by uncommenting the `caddy` container section to enable Caddy for external access.

 ### Run the project

 > [!IMPORTANT]